medialab/xan/docs/cmd/network.md

     xan network --help

 xan network options:
-    -f, --format <format>     One of "json" or "gexf".
+    -f, --format <format>     One of "json", "gexf" or "nodelist".
                               [default: json]
     --gexf-version <version>  GEXF version to output.
 Can be one of "1.2" or "1.3".